andyjgao/andyjgao/content/blog/3-pillars-of-productivity.md

 I've come to realize that no matter what program or product you use, there are general principles that can be applied to any system.

-My productivity strategy is based on three pillars: **Planning Ahead, Removing Distractions, and Maintaining Focus.**
+My productivity strategy is based on three pillars: **Plan Ahead, Remove Distractions and Maintain Focus.**

-## Planning Ahead
+## Plan Ahead

 Planning should really be called investing your time.
 Just as we invest money in the stock market to increase our wealth, we should invest minutes in planning to _save hours in the future._